 They BEGAN with nonsense:

-But I'm being honest, I don't like this trend of "the white friend in the white group" because it's almost always (as it is in this show) a character that represents a low-key version of the 'white savior' troupe--which I actively detest.
-If it's subliminal 'white savior' rhetoric, it's 'spicy white' (i.e. whites can be 'down' too, 'be cool', 'chill with the boys', 'be ethnic', 'be poor', be suffering right along with you, Negro...) rhetoric.
-I can't stand this rhetoric either, because often times, the resistance of said white characters is draped in a kind of heroism, where they could have everything that white privilege could give them, but they chose to spurn it all.
+But I'm being honest, I don't like this trend of "the white friend in the Black group" because it's almost always (as it is in this show) a character that represents a low-key version of the 'white savior' troupe--which I actively detest.
+If it's subliminal 'white savior' rhetoric, often it's 'spicy white' (i.e. whites can be 'down' too, 'be cool', 'chill with the boys', 'be ethnic', 'be poor', be suffering right along with you Negroes...) rhetoric too.
+I can't stand this rhetoric either, because often times, the resistance of said white characters is draped in a kind of heroism that mocks sacrifice and martyrdom (where they could have everything that white privilege could give them, but they chose to spurn it all).

 Oh my God,